bfrymire/burning-knight-cheat-sheet/README.md

 ## Setup

-The GitHub does not host the images and data used to display the items.
+Burning Knight Cheat Sheet does not host the images and data used to display the items.
 The images and data are pulled from the [BkWikiData](https://github.com/RexcellentGames/BkWikiData).

 GitHub REST API is rate limited.
 By providing your auth token, you're able to increase the number of requests per hour.